 Miami-Cass REMC is a member-owned electric cooperative headquartered in Peru, Indiana.
 As a cooperative, Miami-Cass REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

+Counted five board members present.
+Miami-Cass REMC attorney Jeremy Fetty attended via teleconference.
+WVPA board report was given by Rob Schwartz.
+Monthly legal report was given by Fetty.
+Schwartz presented the monthly CEO report.
+Minutes from the previous board meeting were approved with corrections.
+September monthly operating, member services and safety reports were reviewed and… Continue reading.

 Counted seven board members present.
 Miami-Cass REMC attorney Jeremy Fetty also attended.
-Earl Ridlen from London Witte Group presented audit findings.
 WVPA board report was given by Jim Savage.
+IEC board report was given by Mark Hahn.
 Monthly legal report was given by Fetty.
 Rob Schwartz presented the monthly CEO report.
 Minutes from the previous board meeting were approved.
-May monthly operating, member… Continue reading.
+September monthly operating, member services… Continue reading.

-Counted six board members present.
-Miami-Cass REMC attorney Jeremy Fetty attended via teleconferencing.
-WVPA board report was given by Rob Schwartz.
-Monthly legal report was given by Fetty.
-Schwartz presented the monthly CEO report.
-Minutes from the previous board meeting were approved.
-March monthly operating, member services and safety reports were reviewed and approved.
-Financial… Continue reading.